(See also: http://axiom7.com/?p=101)

 - Download and install the FBgreeter plugin.

-- Enter your Application ID and Application Secret on the Settings
+- Enter your Application ID and Application Secret on the Settings page of FBgreeter.

 - Drag the FBgreeter widget to a sidebar.